RAJI-Zakaria/Mastering_Next.js_13_with_TypeScript/README.md

 # Authentication
 - What a wonderful way of authentication, indeed splendid.
-- All the hard work is encapsulated (behind the scene), making it easy to implement an auth "Passport" system.
+- All the hard work is encapsulated (behind the scene), making it easier to implement an auth "Passport" system.
 - Implementing Different providers such as google, github... or even your own credentials (customized auth information email, password), is really clear and well structured.
 - thanks NextAuth.js
 - Setting Up Next auth